An Invicta Watches Review – The Invicta Pro Diver

-For a long time I avoided having anything to do with Invicta watches.
+Before doing this Invicta Watches Review I had, for a long time, I avoided having anything to do with Invicta watches.
 I guess I had decided that no self respecting watchmaker would wish to be associated with a brand that was so frequently under attack as a ‘maybe not so good quality’ product.
 Watchmakers, I figured, surely don’t waste their skill loaded time on these ‘affordable’ brands.
 Despite this chronic, pompous and intransigent position my curiosity was repeatedly awakened by snippets of information on these watches that I just kept bumping into.
+An Invicta Pro Diver Review was just something that was inevitable I guess.

 So one day I decided to take a proper look for myself at the specification of the Invicta Pro Diver model.
 When I did I was immediately baffled by how Invicta could create and ship such a seemingly high specification watch at such an attractive price.
 The only logical explanation I decided was that the bad reviews must be correct and the watch would be of suspect quality and finish.
 So there I left it; until that is I began planning a trip to the south of France.
 I decided that I would like to take a watch, and a dive watch at that, to review whilst I was out there and the Invicta Pro Diver would do nicely.